 The Schools Excess Liability Fund (SELF) was established with the Excess Liability (XL) Program.
 In November 1985, a group of concerned school business officials met and formed a steering committee to determine the feasibility of establishing a statewide school excess liability pool.
 They wanted to combat the growing liability insurance crisis and provide public educational agencies with a stable and broad liability coverage product.
 SELF began offering excess liability coverage March 1, 1986.
-In 2019/2020, SELF had 661 K-12 and Community College members across the state of California.
+In 2020/2021, SELF had 546 K-12 and Community College members across the state of California.

-In 2019/2020, SELF provided excess liability coverage for clams up to \$55 million, after member's attachment according to their retained limits, through a combination of self-insurance and reinsurance.
+In 2020/2021, SELF provided excess liability coverage for claims up to \$55 million, after member's attachment according to their retained limits, through a combination of self-insurance and reinsurance.
 SELF members have retained limits of \$1 million or \$5 million.
-Program rates were increased in 2019/20 to continue to address the escalating legal liability and legislative trends statewide, including the passage of AB 218.
+Program rates were increased in 2020/21 to continue to address the escalating legal liability and legislative trends statewide, including the passage of AB 218.

-As of June 30, 2020, the Excess Liability Program has \$36.5 million in cash and investments available to fund claims, an 18% increase from June 30, 2019.
-Actual claims paid in 2019/2020 were \$8.7 million and reserves increased \$7.8 million, while the incurred but not reported increased \$34.8 million.
-The program has experienced multiple recent years with unusually high claim frequency and severity which permeated the self-insured layer after years of relatively stable loss development.
-Further the incurred but not reported increase was driven by AB 218 estimated liabilities.
+As of June 30, 2021, the Excess Liability Program has \$98 million in cash and investments available to fund claims, a 169% increase from June 30, 2020.
+Actual claims paid in 2020/2021 were \$3.2 million and reserves increased \$9.1 million, while the incurred but not reported increased \$7.1 million.
+The program has experienced increased claim frequency and severity which permeated the self-insured layer after years of relatively stable loss development.
+Further, the incurred but not reported (IBNR) increase was driven exclusively by AB 218 estimated liabilities.